+- A. General reporting Requirements.
 CONTRACTOR agrees to provide COUNTY with any and all reports that may be required by local, state and/or federal agencies for compliance with this Agreement.
-Reports shall be submitted no later than fifteen (15) days after the end of each calendar quarter using the format required by the State of California as appropriate.
-CONTRACTOR shall submit a final project report, including all expenditures within thirty (30) days of project completion or within thirty (30) days of termination of this Agreement.
+Reports shall be submitted no later than fifteen (15) days after the end of each calendar quarter using the format required by the State of California as appropriate. - B. Quarterly and Final Project Reports.
+CONTRACTOR shall submit quarterly and final project reports as set forth in Exhibit F CalFresh Outreach Reporting Guidelines, which is attached hereto and incorporated herein by reference.
+Any and all quarterly and final project reports submitted pursuant to terms and conditions of this Agreement shall be prepared using COUNTY's standard CalFresh quarterly and final report forms, which are attached hereto as Exhibit G CalFresh Outreach Quarterly Project Report Form and Exhibit H CalFresh Final Project Report Form and incorporated herein by reference.